katsuhirohonda/simple-aicommits/README.md

 aicommits:

 1. Gets the git diff of staged changes
-2. Sends the diff to Claude AI to generate a structured commit message with:
+2. Sends the diff to the selected AI provider to generate a structured commit message with:
    - A concise first line in conventional commits format
    - Several bullet points explaining the key changes
 3. Optionally commits the changes with the generated message